Israeli army kills 2 alleged Palestinian gunmen in West Bank | Law-Order

 The Israeli military said the men shot at an Israeli outpost near the settlement of Elon Moreh, south of the Palestinian city of Nablus.
 Israeli soldiers on patrol opened fire, killing the two alleged gunmen.

-"We fought as soldiers and we promise we will always be soldiers," Saud told reporters after being freed from prison last spring in a video widely circulated online.
+“We fought as soldiers and we promise we will always be soldiers,” Saud said in a video after being freed from prison last spring.

 With the country battling threats on multiple fronts, Netanyahu on Monday reversed his decision to fire his defense minister, Yoav Gallant, who expressed opposition to the government's divisive plans to weaken the judiciary last month.
 Gallant praised the Israeli military's killing of the Palestinian gunmen on Tuesday.
-In a step toward de-escalating the situation, Netanyahu's office said Tuesday that authorities would ban Jewish visits to the sacred compound housing Al-Aqsa, known to Jews as the Temple Mount, for the remainder of the holy fasting month of Ramadan.
+In a step toward deescalating the situation, Netanyahu's office said Tuesday that authorities would bar Jewish visits to Al-Aqsa, known to Jews as the Temple Mount, for the remainder of the holy fasting month of Ramadan.
 That's standard for the final 10 days of the holiday, when Muslims often pray at the site overnight.

 Jews are permitted to visit the compound, but not pray there, under longstanding agreements.
 But such visits, which have grown in numbers in recent years, have stoked anger, particularly because some Jews are often seen quietly praying.